cube-drone/rt0/players-guide/src/player/card_index/18_the_moon.md

 **Mirror Images, Illusions, Apophenia, Lies, Fear, Anxiety**

-I know that a crawfish just _hanging out_ makes **me* anxious.
+I know that a crawfish just _hanging out_ makes **me** anxious.

 I guess the interpretation is that one of these two dogs, and one of these two towers - isn't real at all.
-Maybe also the crayfish.
-Maybe the various barriers on this pathway are just made up.
+The various barriers on this pathway are just made up, they're mirror images, they're howling at the moon.

 This is the card of seeing patterns where patterns do not exist.